Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 <a id="migrate"></a>
 ## Change the process used by a project

-> [!IMPORTANT]
->When you change a project to use an inherited process, you may find one or more Agile tools or work items appear in an invalid state.
-For example:
->
-> - If you make a field required, work items with that field undefined will show an error message.
-You'll need to resolve the errors to make additional changes and save the work item.
-> - If you add or remove/hide workflow states of a WIT that appears on the Kanban board, you'll need to update the Kanban board column configurations for all teams defined in the team project.

 You can change the process a project uses from a system process or inherited process to an inherited process.
 You can only change projects to use another process that inherits from the same system process.
 That is, you can change an Agile-based project to any process you created from the Agile system process as well as to the Agile process.
 Whereas, you can't change a Scrum-based project to an Agile-derived inherited process.